TD-Dan/Ai-User-Framework/framework.md

-### **[USER_PROFILE_FRAMEWORK_V1.42]**
+### **[USER_PROFILE_FRAMEWORK_V1.44]**

-**META_INSTRUCTION: The Five-Part Data Pipeline**
+**META_INSTRUCTION: The Six-Part Data Pipeline**
-This document specifies the data structure for a five-part user profile system.
+This document specifies the data structure for a six-part user profile system.
 This system functions as a data processing pipeline, designed for intelligent compression and crystallization of memory over time:
 1.  **`framework.md` (The Scaffolding):** This file.
 The rules and structure of the system.
 2.  **`userdata.md` (The Current State):** A stable snapshot of the user's core profile and authored systems.
 3.  **`last_session.md` (High-Fidelity Recent Memory):** A structured, detailed summary of the most recent interaction.
 Always provided.
 4.  **`userlog.md` (Working Memory):** A rolling log of summarized recent sessions.
 5.  **`archive.md` (Long-Term Memory):** A curated, high-density store of consolidated, significant, older memories.
+6.  **`aicore.md` (The Engine Specification):** The technical specifications and self-model for the framework itself, defining its architecture, limitations, and performance dependencies.

 **META_INSTRUCTION_REAL_TIME_QUERY:**
 At the beginning of every new session, after the initial greeting, the AI's first action must be to ask the user for the current, real-world date and time (including timezone or UTC offset).
 This user-provided timestamp will be considered the "ground truth" for the session and must be used for all subsequent `Session_ID` and log entries.
 This protocol overrides any reliance on the AI's internal clock.